python/cpython/Doc/library/stdtypes.rst

 .. index:: pair: chaining; comparisons

-Comparison operations are supported by all objects.
+There are eight comparison operations in Python.
 They all have the same priority (which is higher than that of the Boolean operations).
 Comparisons can be chained arbitrarily; for example, ``x < y <= z`` is equivalent to ``x < y and y <= z``, except that *y* is evaluated only once (but in both cases *z* is not evaluated at all when ``x < y`` is found to be false).